mathisonian/awesome-visualization-research/README.md

 ## Statistics and Uncertainty

+- [Displayng Uncertainty with Shading](https://www.tandfonline.com/doi/abs/10.1198/000313008X370843?journalCode=utas20) - User study of shading techniques in representing uncertainty
 - [Hypothetical Outcome Plots: Experiencing the Uncertain](https://medium.com/hci-design-at-uw/hypothetical-outcomes-plots-experiencing-the-uncertain-b9ea60d7c740) - a Medium post explaining Hypothetical Outcome Plots (HOPs), an approach to visualizing uncertain data
 - [Infovis and Statistical Graphs: Different Goals, Different Looks](http://www.stat.columbia.edu/~gelman/research/published/vis14.pdf) - Gelman's paper on how creators of statistical graphs can learn from the infovis community and vice-versa
 - [Investigating the Effect of the Multiple Comparisons Problem in Visual Analysis](http://emanuelzgraggen.com/assets/pdf/risk.pdf) - Why the more visual comparisons an analyst makes, the more likely they are to find spurious patterns
 - [The Separation Plot: A New Visual Method for Evaluating the Fit of Binary Models](http://mdwardlab.com/sites/default/files/GreenhillWardSacks.pdf) - a visual method for assessing the predictive power of models with binary outcomes
+- [Sketchy Rendering for Information Visualization](http://openaccess.city.ac.uk/1274/) - Evaluation of use of "Sketchy" visualizations to represent uncertainty
 - [Surprise!
 Bayesian Weighting for De-Biasing Thematic Maps](https://idl.cs.washington.edu/files/2017-SurpriseMaps-InfoVis.pdf) - an adaptation of Bayesian surprise to generate better thematic maps.
-Unexpected events are visualized more prominently than those that follow expected patterns.
+Unexpected events are visualized more prominently than those that follow expected patterns
+- [The perception of visual uncertainty representation by non-experts](https://ieeexplore.ieee.org/document/6654171/) - User study of confidence bands, gradients and other techniques to show confidence intervals and uncertainty

 ## Systems, Toolkits, and Libraries